What are “fallbacks”?

 How to Monitor and Minimize Fallback Rate

-You can check your app’s fallback rate by going to https://app.tryhelium.com/metrics, and clicking on the “Fallback Rate” tab under Monitoring.
+You can check your app’s fallback rate by going to your Metrics page and clicking on the “Fallback Rate” tab under Monitoring.
 This rate shows the # of fallback paywall opens vs prod paywall opens.
-If you notice your fallback rate is substantially high, here are some tips on minimizing it:
+If you notice your fallback rate is higher than expected, here are some tips on minimizing it: